 - Print Operators

 - Account Operators

-It is better to create a new security group in the domain, for example, AllowLogonDC and add user accounts that need remote access to the DC into it.
-If you want to allow access to all AD domain controllers at once, instead of editing the local policy on each DC, it’s better to add a group of users to the Default Domain Controllers Policy using the
+It is better to create a new security group in the domain, for example, AllowLogonDC and add user accounts to it that need remote access to the DC.
+If you want to allow access to all AD domain controllers at once, instead of editing of the Local Policy on each DC, it’s better to add a the user group to the Default Domain Controllers Policy using the

 GPMC.msc console (change the policy settings in the same section: Computer Configuration\Windows Settings\Security Settings\Local Policies\User Rights Assignment -> Allow log on through Remote Desktop Services).